Mushishi: Anime

-Other merchandise
+Other media

 Several books based on Mushishi have been released.
 A guidebook titled Mushishi Official Book was released by Kodansha on January 23, 2006.
-On June 30, and July 20, 2007, were released an artbook, and a book with staff commentaries on the anime series production, respectively.
-Two Anime Hōsōjun Selection (アニメ放送順セレクション) books have been released on April 23, and May 14, 2014; a Utage-hen (宴編) and a Odoro-hen (棘編) respectively.
+An artbook and a book with staff commentaries on the anime series production were released on June 30 and July 20, 2007, respectively.
+Two Anime Hōsōjun Selection (アニメ放送順セレクション) books were released on April 23, and May 14, 2014; a Utage-hen (宴編) and a Odoro-hen (棘編) respectively.
 On June 19, 2015, a "large format" art book was released by Kodansha.

-The music for both Mushishi anime adaptation was composed by Toshio Masuda.
+The music for both Mushishi anime adaptations were composed by Toshio Masuda.
 Two soundtrack albums were released by Marvelous Entertainment and Geneon Entertainment for the first anime adaptation; the first on March 24, 2006, and the second on July 23, 2006.
 On June 25, 2015, the soundtrack for Next Passage was released by Aniplex.

-A live-action Mushishi feature film, released at the 2006 Venice International Film Festival, was directed by Katsuhiro Otomo and starred Joe Odagiri.
+A live-action Mushishi feature film, released at the 2006 Venice International Film Festival, was directed by Katsuhiro Otomo and starred Joe Odagiri as Ginko.
 Also known as Bugmaster and Mushi-Shi: The Movie in English, it was released in Japanese theaters on March 24, 2007.

 Mushishi was also adapted into a video game; the Nintendo DS game titled Mushishi: Amefuru Sato (蟲師 〜天降る里〜) was developed by Tenky and published by Marvelous Entertainment in Japan on January 31, 2008.

 From March 18 to 29, 2015, a "stage reading" event, which adapted six chapters from the manga into six separate performances, was held in Tokyo.
 It was directed by Mushishi anime director Hiroshi Nagahama and its original script was written by Kazuaki Nakamura, while the anime voice actors acted as their respective characters.
 The production used augmented reality on its visuals, which was designed to span a 270 degree field of view.